On the formation of van der Waals complexes through three-body recombination: Introduction

 Despite the significance of vdW molecules in modern chemical physics, the community has been focused on its characterization rather than on revealing how they emerge in different scenarios \cite{Smalley1977,Tellinghuisen1979,Worsnop1986,Martrenchard1993,Koperski2002,Brahms2008,Brahms2010,Brahms2011,Tariq2013,Friedrich2013,Quiros2017}.
 Recently, thanks to the development of buffer gas sources \cite{DeCarvalho1999}, it has been possible to investigate the formation of vdW molecules through three-body recombination processes \cite{Brahms2008,Suno2009,Brahms2010,Brahms2011,Wang2011,Tariq2013,Quiros2017}.
 However, the field is still lacking a global study on the formation of vdW molecules through three-body collisions.

 In the present work, we study the formation of vdW molecules X-RG through direct three-body recombination processes X + RG + RG $\rightarrow$ X-RG + RG.
 Here RG indicates the rare gas atom and atom X has been chosen in a way to cover a broad range of chemical characteristics, i.e., from three different groups of the periodic table: alkali group (Li and Na), transition metals (Ti), and pnictogen group (As, P, and N).
-All these atoms, with the exception of Ti, are closed shell atoms.
 Our approach is based on a classical trajectory (CT) methodology in hyperspherical coordinates, which has been already applied to three-body recombination of helium \cite{Perez-Rios2014,Greene2017}, and to ion-neutral-neutral three-body recombination processes \cite{Perez-Rios2015,Krukow2016,Perez-Rios2018}.
 Indeed, a direct three-body approach for forming vdW molecules has never been carried out via CT method to the best of our knowledge.
 Performing these calculations, we notice a clear distinction between the formation rates at low-energy collisions and high-energy collisions, established by the dissociation energy of the X-RG potential.
 Moreover, our results show that the three-body recombination rate is of the same order of magnitude independently of the X atom, and hence most of the vdW molecules X-RG should be observable in buffer gas cells.

 This paper is organized as follows: In \cref{sec:CT}, we summarise the main aspects of the classical trajectory method employed to study direct three-body recombination processes.
 In \cref{sec:results}, we precisely investigate the dependence of three-body recombination rates on the collision energy and temperature, utilizing six different systems.
 In \cref{sec:rel}, we discuss the applicability of the classical treatment at low temperatures.
 Finally, in \cref{sec:conclusion}, we summarize our chief results and discuss their possible applications.